bbjubjub2494/coprocessing/blog/_posts/2020-04-19-designing-the-corpocessing-monad.md

 # The RIO monad
-In a very valuable [blog post][the-rio-monad], Michael Snoyman makes the case that a monad that combines both I/O and reader capabilities was powerful enough to be *the* monad in complex I/O applications.
+In a very valuable [blog post][the-rio-monad], Michael Snoyman makes the case that a monad that combines both I/O and reader capabilities was powerful enough to be *the* monad in complex real world applications.
 He works in Haskell so some of the details are different, but the argument still translates well in our situation.
 Using this argument,
-We can conclude that a variant of the RIO monad is all we need in Coprocessing.
+we can conclude that a variant of the RIO monad is all we need in Coprocessing.
 The question is now whether to use term inference or the proper reader monad.

 Because I intend to inject dependencies narrowly to make the API more robust,